The ROI of OKRs is 1:25. Here's the data.

 Budgets matter - especially in the early days.
 With Excel, you get a fully functional OKR setup without adding to your SaaS stack.

-• Founders who want to learn OKRs before rolling them out org-wide
+• Department heads who want to pilot OKRs with their team before rolling out company-wide

 Maybe you're just wrapping your head around how OKRs work.
 This template helps you learn by doing - testing out structures, tracking outcomes, and getting a feel for the rhythm before scaling across teams.